couscousdude/presenter/README.md

 ## Demo

 You can view a demo at [this link](https://econ.youwen.dev/).
 Try pressing the arrow keys!
+It may take a while to load...

 Alternatively, host a local version by cloning the repository, then ensure you have `pnpm` and nodejs installed, and run: